 RSM’s standby service is specifically designed for the emerging peer to peer market and has been approved by a number of high profile clients and investors.
 RSM’s experience of orderly wind downs demonstrates the value of this service.

 Please contact James Parkinson of RSM to discuss our bespoke Standby Service in more detail.

-To keep up-to-date with the latest insight and events, please click here.
+To keep up-to-date with the latest insight and events, please fill out our preference form here.